 After completing an academic internship with Hawk Mountain in the fall of 2002, JF returned nine years later as Senior Research Biologist.
-Leading the Sanctuary’s research projects in the Arctic, JF is also involved in several studies including the movement ecology of New World Vultures and Peregrine Falcons across the Americas.
+He now leads the Sanctuary’s research projects in the Arctic and is also involved in several studies including the movement ecology of New World Vultures and Peregrine Falcons across the Americas.

-When he's not monitoring the long-term American kestrel nest-box program or helping with the migration counts from the Sanctuary’s lookout, JF can be found teaching statistics to interns or enjoying life with his wife and two young children.
+When he's not monitoring the long-term American kestrel nest-box program or helping with the migration counts from the Sanctuary’s lookout, JF can be found teaching statistics to Sanctuary trainees and enjoying life with his wife and two young children.